reidrac/8-bit-gimp-palettes/README.md

 Juan J. Martínez (alias reidrac) uses in conversion tools, so they may or may not work.

 These files are in the Public Domain.
+You can easily import these palettes on Krita or Photoshop